 In this course, a Public Bathing Place Operator will learn the following:

-Certifications issued by the Oklahoma City-County Health Department are good for 3 years from the date of issue.
+Certification issued by OCCHD is good for 3 years from the date of the

-Those who obtain the national Certification will need to prove knowledge of state requirements before they can be approved as Oklahoma City/County pool operators (and will still need to obtain our certificate if in OKC/Edmond, but the expiration date will match what’s on the NSPF Cert).
+Those who obtain the NSPF certification will need to show knowledge of state requirements before they can be approved as Oklahoma City/County pool operators (and will still need to obtain an OCCHD certificate if in OKC/Edmond, but the expiration date will match what’s on the NSPF Cert).

-If you'd like to send in a check, please make checks payable to the OKC-County Health Department OCCHD.
 Class date and/or enrollee name may be changed up to 3 business days in advance of the class.
 A confirmation of enrollment will be sent to the email address provided on the registration form, along with directions to the class or challenge test location.

 If there are questions, to check an enrollment, or to make changes, please call (405) 425-4348, or email email@example.com.